BLKSerene/Wordless/doc/doc.md

 **NumCharsAlpha**: Number of alphabetic characters (letters, CJK characters, etc.)

 <!--
-* Only people's names are capitalized and case of readability formulas is preserved as in original papers

 Al-Heeti's readability formula:
 \begin{align*}
     \text{RD}_\text{Policy One} &= 4.41434307 \times \frac{\text{NumCharsAlpha}}{\text{NumWords}} - 13.46873475 \\